vkbansal/vkbansal.me/pages/blog/2017-10-17-get-text-color-for-given-background-color.md

   - css
 ---

-For a side project, I needed a way to determine whether to use a dark font or light font based on the `background-color`, which is configurable by user.
-After googling for a while, I found a perfect solution (for my use case).
+For a side project, I needed a way to determine, whether to use a dark font or light font, based on the `background-color`, which is configurable by the user.
+After googling for a while, I found a perfect solution (for my use case at least).

-If *luminance* of `background-color` is less than `0.5`, use light font else use dark font.
+If **luminance** of `background-color` is less than `0.5`, use light font else use dark font.
 Luminance of a given RGB value can be calculated using the following function:

 ```javascript
 /**